vyshu-git763/BeyondChats/README.md

 Given the limited time window, I focused on getting a working end-to-end prototype in place, while being transparent about assumptions, trade-offs, and what I would build differently in a production setup.

+## Assignment Context & Scope

+This submission is intentionally scoped to demonstrate system design thinking, API clarity, and frontend consumption rather than production-grade scraping or AI pipelines.

+Where features are mocked or simulated, I have explicitly documented how they would be implemented in a real-world setup.

 ## High-Level Architecture

 The system is divided into three logical layers: